snobu/afraid6/README.md

 "I honestly forgot why i'm here.
 Care to remind me?"

 You are trying to update your AAAA record by going over IPv4, so you need to pass the IPv6 address as a parameter.
-Relax though, all this will become obsolete when <b>freedns.afraid.org</b> will become reachable over v6.
+Relax though, all this will become obsolete when <b>freedns.afraid.org</b> is reachable over v6.
 Then you'll only need to "GET" the secret update URL, just like you do for your dynamic A record on v4.

 ```